Skip to main content

 Sir Andrew McMichael

-Andrew McMichael has worked on T cell immune responses to virus infections in humans since 1977.
-He was first to demonstrate virus specific HLA restricted T cells in humans and later identified the first peptide epitopes presented by HLA class I molecules.
-His group were then first to show that HIV could escape T cell responses by mutating peptide epitopes so that their presentation by HLA molecules was altered.
+Prof Sir Andrew McMichael has worked on T cell immune responses in humans since the 1970s.
+He was first to demonstrate virus-specific HLA restricted T cells in humans, and later identified the first peptide epitopes presented by HLA class I molecules.
+His group were first to show that HIV could escape T cell responses by mutating peptide epitopes to alter their presentation by HLA.
 He and others have since showed that this is a major feature of T cell responses to HIV.
-Differences in how viruses can tolerate escape mutations, differing in people with different HLA types, can explain why certain HLA types are associated with better immune control.
-He has been a pioneer in development of HIV vaccine strategies that include stimulation of T cell responses and has been helped conduct several clinical studies and trials.
+He and colleagues were first to show in 1998 that the non-classical non-polymorphic HLA class I molecule HLA-E presented a particular signal peptide to the natural killer cell receptor NKG2-CD94.
+Recently, it has been found that certain pathogens stimulate T cell responses restricted by HLA-E and Andrew’s group have explored and explained how HLA-E can bind low affinity peptides to stimulate protective T cell responses.
+This work opens up avenues for the development of universal TCR-based immunotherapies targeting HLA-E presenting pathogen, self and cancer peptides.

 Professor Fiona Powrie